To Have and Have Not (film): Harry Morgan

 A common theme of war films such as To Have and Have Not is the conversion narrative.
 An individual who originally does not want to be involved in the war effort eventually becomes converted through a changed attitude and accepts their duty as a citizen to participate in the war efforts.
 Along with Harry Morgan's transformation, the Humphrey Bogart persona changed along the years, making him an important casting decision for the film.
 Harry Morgan, the fisherman, represents the center of the story line of To Have and Have Not.
 According to Robin Wood, Harry Morgan represents, at the same time, the personality of Humphrey Bogart and the Hawksian hero.
 Harry Morgan as a character represents a myth the audience accepts as real such as the heroes of Homer.
 Morgan represents the heroic ideal.
 Morgan acts on his own interests, yet is not self-indulgent, minding his "own business".
 He does good because of the responsibility he feels he has for his personal alliances.
 Morgan controls and establishes the morality of the film through the distinctness of what one does and what one is.
 Bogart's character establishes that one's personal identity is not determined by one's actions if they do not allow it to happen.
 In the film, Slim steals Johnson's wallet.
-Harry overlooks this to a point because he (Johnson) did not pay Morgan for his services as a boat captain.
-When they are both approached by Morgan, Slim shows no shame, indicating her morality was not affected by her actions.
-Johnson, however, shows shame and doesn't receive sympathy because he reveals he is defined by his actions.
+Harry overlooks this to a point because Johnson did not pay Morgan for his services as a boat captain.
+When they are both approached by Morgan, Slim shows no shame, indicating her actions were not in conflict with morality.
+Johnson, however, shows shame and does not receive sympathy.
 Bogart's character is direct and blunt, yet makes an effort to not judge a person by their actions.
 Harry Morgan encompasses the qualities of the "Hawksian" hero due to his personal integrity, and at the same time, could be described as a Hemingway code hero because of his courage and loyalty.

 One of the biggest differences between the film and the novel is the resolution of Harry Morgan.
 In the novel, Morgan is beaten down through the story line and perishes in the end.
 In the film, however, Morgan ends up a winner.
 This was specifically altered by Hawks because he did not like stories about "losers".